guillermooo/sublime-undocs/source/file_management/file_management.rst

 To switch between different workspaces, use :kbd:`Ctrl+Alt+P`, exactly as you do with projects.

+As with projects, you can open a workspace from the **command line** by passing the relevant *.sublime-workspace* file as an argument to the Sublime Text executable.

+..
+TODO: Really?

 Panes
 =====

-Panes are groups of views.
+Panes are groups of Views.
 In Sublime Text you can have multiple panes open at the same time.

 To create a new pane, press :kbd:`Ctrl+K, Ctrl+Up`.
 To destroy a pane, press :kbd:`Ctrl+K, Ctrl+Down`.

-To find further commands to manage the pane layout, look under **View |
-Layout** and related submenus.
+To find further pane management commands, look under **View | Layout** and related submenus.